nikolainobadi/nikolainobadi/README.md

 # Nikolai Nobadi
-I’m an iOS developer passionate about creating efficient, modular apps that are easy to scale and maintain.
-I prioritize readability and always aim to make future modifications straightforward, which is much easier with a robust test suite.
-The guiding question I ask myself is: "Will I understand this code in 5 months without having to spend more than a few minutes reviewing it?".
-If the answer is no, it's time to refactor.
+I’m an iOS developer focused on building modular apps that are easy to scale, test, and maintain.
+My goal is to write code that’s clean, flexible, and easy to return to, both for teammates and for my future self.

+I prioritize readability and test coverage to ensure that changes can be made confidently.
+The question I ask myself constantly is: will I understand this code in five months without needing to retrace every step?
+If not, it's time to refactor.

-As a personal challenge, I'm currently in the process of making specific modules from my App Store apps public to showcase the modularity and structure of my work.
+Lately, I’ve been branching out into macOS development and command-line tools.
+I’m also extracting specific modules from my App Store apps and making them public to showcase how I approach architecture, testing, and scalable system design.

 ### 🛠️ Languages & Tools
 <img align="left" alt="Swift" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/swift/swift-original.svg"/>